splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 Expand and collapse spans
 ===========================

-Use the 3-dot menu to expand and collapse spans as needed.
+Use the 3-dot menu next to each span to expand and collapse spans as needed.
 You can expand or collapse at a specific depth or at the service and operation level.

 .. image:: /_images/apm/spans-traces/span-search-expand-collapse.png
   :width: 95%